Nombolo Mdhluli Conference Centre

 The trip from Johannesburg is 4.5 hours and you enter the park via the Paul Kruger Gate, which is 20 minutes from Skukuza rest camp.
 All park gates close at 5.30pm; however, you must arrive at the Paul Kruger Gate by 4.30pm to be in Skukuza by 5.30pm.

-KNP is fenced and park entry and exit is between 6am and 5.30 pm.
-However, when you reach a gate you need to have sufficient travel time to reach your camp by 5.30pm.
+KNP is fenced around the outside of the park.
+During the month of July, entry and exit to the park is between 6.00am and 5.30pm.
+When you reach a gate you need to have sufficient travel time to reach your camp by 5.30pm.
 The closest gate to Skukuza is the Paul Kruger Gate, which is 20 minutes from Skukuza rest camp.
+You will not be allowed to enter the gate if there is not sufficient time for you to travel to the camp.

 Flights to South Africa